apptik/RHub/README.md

 ## Motivation

 *   Simplified combination of Pub/Sub (EventBus) pattern and Reactive Programming
-*   Most EventBus implementations support only non Rx input/output of events
+*   Most 'Rx-EventBus' implementations support only non Rx input/output of events
 *   EventBus connections with producers and event consumers are not that evident thus making the code more difficult to read, reason and debug